 Defining Security Group Rules

-After you define a target security group object, you next configure one or more Security Group Rules (SGRs).
-SGR records define the Data Access Rules (DARs) to be automatically generated to grant record-level access to security group members.
-When you define an SGR for a security group object, such as Service Team, one DAR record is automatically generated for each Service Team record, so that group members can see only records of the rule object, such as SVMX Job, that are related to that specific team.
-The following procedure shows an example of how to configure an SGR for the Job and Service Team objects.
+After you define a target Security Group Object, you next configure one or more Security Group Rules (SGRs).
+SGR records define the Data Access Rules (DARs) to be automatically generated to grant record-level access to Security Group members.
+When you define an SGR for a Security Group Object, one DAR record is automatically generated for each target record, so that group members can see only records of the rule object that are related to the target object.

 *

-DAR records are not generated for records of the target security group object that have no related users linked through the Membership relationship, such as Service Teams that have no members.
+DAR records are not generated for records of the target Security Group Object that have no related users linked through the Membership relationship.

 To define Security Group Rules:

-1. In Max Designer, on the Developer Tools () launchpad menu, click Object Designer, and then in the left pane, search for and select the Security Group Rule object.
+1. In Max Designer, click Developer Tools () > Object Designer, and then in the left pane, search for and select the Security Group Rule object.

 2. In the left pane, click Records, and then in the list view, in the top left corner, click Create ().